I’ve struggled a long time over whether to write this piece. Ultimately, I’ve decided I’m never going to “get past it until I blast it.”

 Here’s the thing: I have been sober (and sane!) since Memorial Day 2014, the night I was assaulted by my cousin and his fiends.
 A year after that — the Amber Ridge incident — I stopped smoking pot too, even though with a PTSD diagnosis it is legal for me to smoke it in the state of Illinois.

-So I am not going to let sloppy floozies run all over town saying I was on drugs when I wasn’t.
-Nor am I going to let the corrupt establishment try to propagate that myth to fit their needs.
+I am not going to let the corrupt establishment try to propagate LIES about what happened leading up to and in that jail to fit their needs.
 I know the truth, the cops in my town know the truth, and the truth is going to set me free.
 It hopefully will set this whole community free and send some dirty politicians and their minions straight to the big house.

 I write this story because there are documents that support all of this, and because none of these people – not the people in the jail, not even the politician who apparently likes to hang out there for lack of better things to do, not even the family members who tried to hurt me – NONE OF THEM have been punished.
 Most people wouldn’t be able to just grin and bear it as long as I have.